meonkeys/mesos-doc-test/Home.md

 # Testing the Build

-After you build Mesos, you can run its unit tests using the `mesos/bin/tests/all-tests` program located in `bin/tests`.
-Note that a few tests for specific platforms are disabled by default.
-You can run `all-tests` with `--help` to view its options.
+After you build Mesos, you can run its unit tests using the `make check` command from the directory where you ran `make`.

 You can also set up a small Mesos cluster and run a job on it as follows: